 This was a very exciting piece of news especially for the Windows 10 users who are not currently enrolled in the Windows Insider program.

-Indeed, the tool allows users download the MediaCreationTool1903.exe version but there’s a catch.
+Indeed, the tool allows users to download the MediaCreationTool1903.exe version but there’s a catch.

 Notably, a Twitter user just spotted that the Media creation tool is actually downloading Windows 10 version 1809 build 17763.379 rather than Windows 10 version 1903.